intel/llvm/sycl/doc/CompileTimeProperties.md

 As before, the header file represents the properties with an internal C++ attribute, where the initial parameters are the names of the properties and the subsequent parameters are the property values.
+However, this time the attribute decorates one of the member variables.

 ```
 namespace sycl {